bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/Answers.md

 It sets the fon-size to 10px so 1 rem will equal 10px

 4. How would you describe preprocessing to someone new to CSS?
+Preprocessing is using a program that allows us to have added features in our CSS such as mixins and variables.
+The compiler than takes all those added features and turns them into CSS so that a browser can read it.

+5. What is your favorite concept in preprocessing?
+What is the concept that gives you the most trouble?

+My favorite part in preprocessing is being able to use mixins and variables.
+The concept that gives me the hardest time is nesting and figuring out which styling is being abled to the element.